 Which are the best-known AV testing labs?

-We asked which testing labs are known to the survey participants.
+We asked which testing labs were known to the survey participants.
 Obviously, anybody who has seen our website, newsletter or social media accounts will be aware of AV-Comparatives.
 Consequently, for AV-Comparatives we removed the survey responses that came from via website, our newsletter and our social media accounts, to create a level playing field.
 Below you can see the percentages of participants that have heard of the respective labs:

 Below the testing labs are ranked based on how well they are known on the various continents: